1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 DKIM (Domain Keys Identified Mail)

-You can configure multiple DKIM records on your domain without a fixed limit unlike DMARC or SPF, which is crucial if you use multiple third-party email providers for your daily communications.
+You can configure multiple DKIM records on your domain without a fixed limit, unlike DMARC or SPF, which is crucial if you use multiple third-party email providers for your daily communications.

 DMARC (Domain-based Message Authentication, Reporting, and Conformance)

-Infomaniak is neither able to analyze your potential DMARC reports and records, nor able to comment on their validity or compliance, as this is entirely your responsibility.
+Infomaniak is neither able to analyze your potential DMARC reports and records, nor able to comment on the validity or compliance of these, as this is entirely your responsibility.